“It’s Never Been Worse to Be Information Smart Than It Is Today”

 This is the essence of credential-based thinking, which has trained us to believe that once we get a certain degree, we’ve put in our time.

 And that worked for many people for the majority of the 20th century.
-If you got a good degree or a good set of credentials, you certainly learned some on the job, but you weren’t required to take ownership or start new initiatives in the way you are today.
+If you got a good degree in the 20th century, you certainly learned some on the job, but you weren’t required to take ownership or start new initiatives in the way you are today.

 What’s valuable isn’t implementing best practices or good practices, but the work of understanding the Complex and Chaotic of the systems and how to operate within them: entrepreneurship.